kubeovn/kube-ovn/docs/subnet.md

 ## Advance Options

 - `vlan`: if enable vlan network, use this field to specific which vlan the subnet should bind to.
-- `underlayGateway`: if enable vlan network, use this field to use underlay network gateway directly, instead of ovs virtual gateway
 - `externalEgressGateway`: External egress gateway address.
 When set, egress traffic is redirected to the external gateway through gateway node(s) by policy-based routing.
 Conflict with `natOutgoing`.
 - `policyRoutingPriority`/`policyRoutingTableID`: Priority & table ID used in policy-based routing.
 Required when `externalEgressGateway` is set.
 NOTICE: `policyRoutingTableID` MUST be unique.
 - `disableGatewayCheck`: By default Kube-OVN checks Pod's network by sending ICMP request to the subnet's gateway.
 Set it to `true` if the subnet is in underlay mode and the physical gateway does not respond to ICMP requests.